CodeNameTwister/GD-Override-Functions/README.md

 [![Godot Engine 4.3](https://img.shields.io/badge/Godot_Engine-4.x-blue)](https://godotengine.org/) ![ToolHack](https://img.shields.io/badge/Tool-Addon-green) ![Copyrights License](https://img.shields.io/badge/License-MIT-blue)

-This addon allow select virtual functions for be override/implement.
+This addon allow select **public / virtual / private** functions for be override/implement.

 >[!NOTE]
 >This plugin was initially created to be an complement to the [script-ide](https://godotengine.org/asset-library/asset/2206) plugin, this version is a **STANDALONE** version of the complement.